 Roy Maas Youth Alternatives (RMYA) provides treatment programs for traumatized children who most often are victims of sexual, physical, and/or emotional abuse.
 RMYA supports using trauma-informed techniques and relationship-based approaches to create a safe environment that provides consistency, structure, and caring for the children we serve.

 The Food Service Worker (FSW) will serve RMYA in its residential treatment center, general residential operation, and emergency shelter within the nutritional USDA guidelines.
 The primary function of the FSW is to perform the day to day operations of the USDA School Breakfast Programs and National School Lunch (NSLP) for the agency which includes but is not limited to food production, menu planning, and record keeping to include program meals; monitoring food usage; coordinating, preparing, and submitting reports; and ensuring that all the USDA regulation and rules are followed.
 This will be done in a sanitary and safe manner.

 EDUCATION: High School Diploma or Accredited General Equivalency Diploma (GED) preferred.
 (Note: Proof of U.S. equivalency must be provided if diploma is from outside of the United States.)
-Must have current State and ANSI approved Food Safety Manager Certification or must be able to obtain within 30 days of being hired.
+Must have current State and ANSI approved Food Safety Manager Certification.

 FLSA STATUS: Non Exempt